chazzka/clanekforest/clanek.md

 Can we use Isolation Forest for novelty detection despite it not being primarily novelty detection algorithm?

 ### SOTA
 Isolation forest has been widely used for outlier detection.
-In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by run
+In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by running the experiments on public outlier detection datasets.
+Thorough the years, many successful implementations have arisen.

 ### Isolation forest experiments
 - [ ] TODO: TADY SI NAPÍŠEME VLASTNÍ FOREST A BUDEME DĚLAT CHYTRÉ